Award-winning Poet and Author

-“Nelson’s writing is rich in story, philosophy/theology, and language.
+“Nelson’s writing is rich in story, philosophy/theology, cend language.
 She moves comfortably from low to high diction and back again….Reading her work is as much a lesson in history and in human nature as it is a lesson in poetry.” —Joyce S. Brown

 “Nelson’s bold and sure poems long for heaven and-happily for us-continue a lifelong affair with the occasions of earth.” —Mark Doty

 “Her words teach us how to praise ourselves by praising each other.” —Yusef Komunyakaa

 Marilyn Nelson, a three-time finalist for the National Book Award, is one of America’s most celebrated poets.
-She is the author or translator of fifteen poetry books for adults and children, five chapbooks, and in 2014 she published a memoir, named one of NPR’s Best Books of 2014, entitled How I Discovered Poetry—a series of 50 poems about growing up in the 1950’s in a military family, each poem stamped with a place and date from the many places they lived.
+She is the author or translator of eighteen poetry books for adults and children, five chapbooks, and in 2014 she published a memoir, named one of NPR’s Best Books of 2014, entitled How I Discovered Poetry—a series of 50 poems about growing up in the 1950’s in a military family, each poem stamped with a place and date from the many places they lived.

 Image Journal writes, “American history as conceived by Marilyn Nelson is the inside-out, last-shall-be-first version.
 She inhabits the voices of the overlooked and disenfranchised and shines light into forgotten corners that reveal essential truths about the whole….But if she is a revisionist historian’s poet, she is also a child’s poet, a mother’s poet, a housekeeper’s poet, and scientist’s poet….It’s this breadth of perspective, from pole to pole, past to present, from spheres domestic to atmospheric, that make her so remarkable.
 Nelson is also an openhanded citizen of the nation of writers.”